Ishanoshada/Soundarya-Lahari-Mantra-Finder/README.md

 ## Future Roadmap
 - [ ] User accounts for saving and managing multiple Sadhana lists.
-- [ ] Audio pronunciations for mantras and slokas.
-- [ ] Deeper astrological integrations to suggest remedies based on planetary positions.
 - [ ] Addition of more sacred texts and spiritual traditions.
 - [ ] Thematic guided meditations based on selected mantras.